GKS Katowice

 GKS Katowice (/pol/; GKS stands for Górniczy Klub Sportowy, lit.
-'Miners Sporting Club') is a Polish men's professional football club based in Katowice.
-They currently compete in the Ekstraklasa in the 2024–25 season after gaining promotion from the I liga in 2024.
+'Miners' Sports Club') is a Polish men's professional football club based in Katowice.
+They currently compete in the Ekstraklasa after gaining promotion from the I liga in 2024.

 History

 GKS Katowice Stadium, the club's home ground until 2025.

 In 1963 in Katowice a special organizational committee was called with the purpose of uniting all the clubs and sporting organizations of the city into one large club which would encompass many disciplines.
 In mid-1963 Rapid Wełnowiec and Orzeł Wełnowiec merged, creating Rapid/Orzeł.
 In 1964 Rapid/Orzeł, Górnik Katowice, Koszutka Katowice, Katowicki Klub Łyżwiarski (Katowice Skating Club), Katowicki Klub Sportowy Górnik, Górniczy Klub Żeglarski Szkwał (a sailing club) amongst other clubs from Katowice merged creating GKS Katowice.
 Four years later on the 9 August 1968, Dąb Katowice also amalgamated with GKS Katowice.
-GKS Katowice made its debut in Polish football's top league (now called the Ekstraklasa) on 8 August 1965 when GKS Katowice took on local rivals Górnik Zabrze.
+GKS Katowice made its debut in Polish football's premier league (now called the Ekstraklasa) on 8 August 1965 when GKS Katowice took on local rivals Górnik Zabrze.

-GKS Katowice's debut season in the top flight was in the 1965–66 season.
-In 1971, Katowice was relegated to the 2nd Division.
-The club's problems were eventually overcome, and GKS returned to the top flight.
+GKS Katowice's debut season in the first division was in the 1965–66 season.
+In 1971, Katowice was relegated to the second division.
+The club's problems were eventually overcome, and GKS returned to the first division.
 From 1982 the club consistently found itself up the top end of the ladder, as well as playing off in several Polish Cup finals.
 In 1985 GKS Katowice played in its first Polish Cup final but lost in a penalty shootout to Widzew Łódź.
 The following year GKS played off in a final at Stadion Śląski against Górnik Zabrze; GKS won 4–1.
 From that moment the city of Katowice began to live and breathe football.
 The next year GKS finished third and the two following years they were runners-up.
 In the 1989–90 season GKS again came third, and in the 1991–92 season GKS were runners-up.
 From 1986 to 1995 to GKS Katowice were four times runners-up in the league, twice the winners of the Polish Super Cup and three-time Polish Cup winners.